-- Earn a grade of at least a “B” in each core course, and a grade of at least “C” in each elective course;
+- Earn a grade of “B” or better in each core course

 - Have no "G" grades (incomplete)

 - Student work schedules follow the University calendar.
-When the University is not in session, the student is not expected to work at the host site.
+The student does not work when the University is not in session.

-- Communication is essential.
-Both supervisor and student should feel comfortable discussing any issue that either feel is hindering a successful experience.
-If the issue cannot be resolved after discussion, the Partners Program administrator should be contacted to assist in resolution.
+- Communication is essential to a successful experience.
+If an issue cannot be resolved between site supervisor and student, the Partners Program administrator should be contacted to assist in resolution.

-- It is the responsibility of the student to understand the demands of the position, as well as transportation, salary, or stipend details.
-Not all placements require previous library experience, and many host sites consider customer service to be an appropriate background.
+- It is the responsibility of the student to understand the demands of the position, as well as transportation and salary/stipend details.

 What is the Pitt Partners Program?

 The Partners Program is an innovative out-of-the-classroom opportunity that permits students to gain critical professional experience and skills at Pittsburgh’s regional libraries, information centers, archives, cultural institutions, and corporations.

 Is the Pitt Partners Program a form of financial assistance?

 No. Compensation is determined by each organization and may be in the form of a stipend or an hourly wage.